Avuerro/NaturalComputing/Project/README.md

  - MNIST;
  - Fashion-MNIST.

+Besides these files, we have the following folders:

+ - `NEAT-configs`, which  contains the configuration file for running the NEAT algorithm.
+ - `NEAT-results`, which contains the raw results for the NEAT algorithm after running the algorithm.
+ - `WANN`, which contains the source code for running the WANN algorithm.
+ - `imgs`, which contains images of the results of the project.
+ - `screenshots`, which is now empty, but will be filled with example screenshots of system behavior.

 ## How to Run

 Before running any notebook, the notebook ```preprocessing.ipynb``` should be executed, since this notebook makes sure the correct data is downloaded, preprocessed and saved.